 The single most important part of my breastfeeding journey has been the help and advice from my lactation consultant.
 There were moments when I was feeling frustrated, confused, and guilty for not knowing what I was doing—many times to the point where I almost decided to choose a different feeding option.

 Each time, I made an in-home appointment with my lactation consultant, and through her advice, guidance, and procedures, she was able to reassure me that I was, in fact, doing just fine.
 Asking for help while breastfeeding (or, let’s be honest, in all of motherhood!) does not mean you’re weak or inadequate.
 It just means you’re human and want the best for you and your baby.

 3. Stock up on your supplies

-Nothing is more annoying or embarrassing than feeding your baby and your other breast leaking through your shirt.
-Or having chapped and sore nipples from a teething baby and nothing to soothe the pain in between feedings.
+Who’s had a moment feeding your baby and your other breast starts leaking through your shirt?
+Or had chapped and sore nipples from a teething baby and nothing to soothe the pain in between feedings.
 Having your breastfeeding supply closet stocked with pads and ointments will help you avoid those inevitable breastfeeding moments that many mothers run in to.

-4. Find your (breastfeeding) tribe, love them hard
+4. Find your (breastfeeding) support system, love them hard

 5. Do your research